its-rajesh/dharmicwaves/content/posts/evr.md

 ---

-### Conclusion: Time to Remove the Toxic Mindset
+### Conclusion: The Change Started

-The truth is clear: **E. V. Ramasamy was not a freedom fighter, not a nation builder, and not a positive reformer**.
-He was a **divisive political agitator** whose ideology still **threatens India’s unity**.
-His words did not build Tamil Nadu, they **burned bridges of peace and brotherhood**.
+The truth is clear.
+E. V. Ramasamy was neither a freedom fighter nor a nation builder, and certainly not a positive reformer.
+He was a divisive political agitator whose ideology still threatens India’s unity.
+His words did not build Tamil Nadu; they burned the bridges of peace and brotherhood.

+There was a time when his ideas went unquestioned.
+Today, in an age when facts can be verified and history re-examined, much of the original material has vanished from the internet.
+Yet people have begun to speak the truth once again.

-It is time for Tamil Nadu to **rise above outdated hatred, separate propaganda from history, and embrace national unity with cultural pride**.
-Neverthless modern GenZ are not informed with the truth nowadays.
-Political parties once considered him as enemy now uses him for political agenda for split politics.
-Younger generation, do not fall for lies.
-All the lies they say about EVR is hatred to our unity.
-Nevr support such parties, nor their anti india agenda.
-A true indian will unite india, not divide.
+It is time for Tamil Nadu to rise above outdated hatred, to separate propaganda from history, and to embrace national unity with cultural pride.
+Let us reject everything rooted in division or hostility.

+Unfortunately, many among the modern Gen Z remain uninformed about these truths.
+Political parties that once opposed him now invoke his image for their own political gain.

+Young generation, do not fall for lies.
+Every falsehood told about E. V. Ramasamy is ultimately hatred against our unity.
+Do not support parties or ideologies that stand against India’s integrity.

-Will bring more, discuss more in the "The Downfall of Dravidian Ideology" blog series.
-Stay tuned!.
+A true Indian unites, never divides.
+More will follow in the upcoming parts of “The Downfall of Dravidian Ideology” blog series.
+Stay tuned.

 ---